it480-spring-18/reading-6-clearing-a-career-path-nicholas-burr/README.md

 ---------

 1. What's the main reason that people leave a career in testing, according to the article?
 (Bear in mind it was written in 2000!) **Answer:**
+	The article believed that devolpers believed that sowftware testing was a dead-end job or stepping stone to moving up the ladder.
+	The problem was compounded by the increase in new testers without enough managers.

 1. What are the stages in their proposed career path for testers? **Answer:**
+	Apprenticeship, Mastery, Specialization, Lead test specialist, Enterprise software test engineer.

 Prerequisites
 -------------